Top Travel Tips: Queensland's Sunshine Coast

 Amber: I may have visited one or two institutions there, yes.
 But only for educational purposes you understand.

-Richard: Of course you did. (laughter)
+Richard: Of course you did.
+(Laughter)

 Amber: The Sunshine Coast has a more laid-back and natural feel.
 It’s perfect for those looking for a relaxed, coastal escape surrounded by lovely beaches and National Parks.
 Places like Noosa are famous for their charm, boutique shopping, and great dining scenes, but without the hustle and bustle of the Gold Coast.
 Nature lovers will appreciate the Kondalilla National Park, Mooloolaba Beach, and the spectacular Glass House Mountains.
 If you’re more into hiking, local markets, and discovering hidden gems, then the Sunshine Coast might just steal your heart.